NFL 2015-2016 News and Updates

 The pros aren't the only ones making headlines this offseason, as the NFL Combine has officially begun.
 Top prospects from the NCAAF will start practicing this Saturday, and give their all through team interviews, rigorous on-field drills, and health evaluations, with hopes of impressing some of the hundreds of scouts who will determine their future come Draft Day.
 Of the 331 NFL hopefuls invited to the Scouting Combine last year, 109 went undrafted and 32 went in the first round.
 This year, the QB Teddy Bridgewater, DE Jadeveon Clowney, CB Loucheiz Purifoy and QB Johnny Manziel are just some of the remarkable athletes who will partake in the Combine.
 The NFL Draft commences May 8- 10, and the Houston Texans will be the first team to select.

 ABOUT NFL TICKETS

 Now is the time to get your NFL tickets at Razorgator!
-Don't miss any of the great battles on the gridiron during the 2013 NFL Regular season.
-Can the Green Bay Packers add to their legacy, defend their title and win another Lombardi Trophy?
-Will the Indianapolis Colts make this a year to shine.
-What we do know is this: The 2013 NFL season is shaping up to be an amazing one, so now is the time to grab some great NFL tickets.
+Don't miss any of the thrilling gridiron battles during the 2014 NFL Regular season.
+Which team will add to their legacy and win another Lombardi Trophy?
+Which plays will be etched into football history books?
+We won’t know until players lineup for every make-or-break game, but we do know this NFL season is shaping up to be an amazing one, so now is the time to grab some great NFL tickets.
 Don't hesitate - lock down great seats today for your favorite NFL team!
 Get your NFL Tickets as well as great seats for the Pro Bowl, the NFL Playoffs and the greatest championship game of them all, the Super Bowl.